 Friends of Beamish: Membership Offers.

 Intending to become a member?
 Then join The Friends before you visit the Museum if possible.
 You can join the Friends of Beamish by post prior to your visit or at the Museum entrance.
-Sorry we cannot take on-line memberships at the moment.
+Or you can join on-line or take out a direct debit.

 Members welcomed to join from all parts of Britain and the rest of the World.

-(NOTE: If you don't live in the UK please contact us with your requirements, for special International membership offers).
+(NOTE: If you don't live in the UK please contact us should you wish to join by post).

-To join, please select an option below (this will allow you to obtain an appropriate printed Membership Application Form).
+To join by post, please select an option below (this will allow you to obtain an appropriate printed Membership Application Form).

 You may need more than one form if your requirements are not covered in the above list: